-Traditionally, Pimento Cheese is a made with shredded cheese, mayonnaise and pimentos.
-Pimentos are Spanish cherry peppers which I’m sure if purchased in the right form from the right place would be delicious, but in my experience the version you buy from the store leave a lot to be desired.
+Traditionally, Pimento Cheese is made with shredded cheese, mayonnaise and pimentos.
+Pimentos are Spanish cherry peppers which I’m sure if purchased in the right form from the right place would be delicious, but in my experience, the version you buy from the store leaves a lot to be desired.

 Instead, I use jarred roasted red peppers that you can find with the pickles and olives at the store.
 They have more flavor than pimentos but are readily available and inexpensive.
 That’s not the most important ingredient in this recipe though.